jcruzmartini/elevator/README.md

 1. IoC container is not included in this version, so injections are being done manually

-2. Create Factories to handle different managers, handlers and authentication method creations.
+2. Factories to handle different managers, handlers and authentication method creations need to be implemented.

 3. KeyCard Reader was implemented using a simple and dummy mechanism, ideally this should be integrated with a real card reader system provided by the keycard reader provider
    - Requires manual user input